 Creative Commons licensing can be used for collection material where rights have been transferred to the library on donation or purchase, or where the copyright holder themselves has agreed to assign a Creative Commons licence when items are donated.

 The identification of copyright ownership should be a primary consideration when entering into discussions with potential donors.
-If the donor/seller owns the copyright in the work(s), discussions regarding the transfer of ownership to the library or Creative Commons licensing to allow maximum access should be undertaken with the current rights holder.
+If the donor/seller/depositor owns the copyright in the work(s), discussions regarding the transfer of ownership to the library or Creative Commons licensing to allow maximum access should be undertaken with the current rights holder.
 Experience has shown that this form of licensing is particularly appropriate for contemporary collections such as digital photographs and music and more difficult for manuscript collections.

-Creative Commons Policy
+Creative Commons policy

 Choosing and displaying Creative Commons licenses

 Material provided under a Creative Commons licence should be readily identifiable to library users by displaying a Creative Commons licence mark or a notice of access conditions.
-Licence marks and descriptive text are available from the Creative Commons websites.
+Licence marks and descriptive text are available from the Creative Commons website.
 To enable clients to make decisions on access it is recommended that libraries work towards including licensing information when a digital item is displayed and/or in the bibliographic record.
-The Creative Commons group also recommends using machine readable metadata which can be generated through the websites.
+The Creative Commons organisation also recommends using machine readable metadata which can be generated through the websites.